Bicycle-Pedestrian Advisory Committee

 Bicycle Friendly Community Award 2010

-The League of American Bicyclists designated Rochester as a Bronze-level Bicycle Friendly Community in 2010.
-The League is a non-profit organization that works nationally and with local communities and states to promote bicycling for recreation and fitness as well as a mode of transportation for routine day to day trips.
+The League of American Bicyclists designated Rochester as a Bronze-level Bicycle Friendly Community first time in 2010 and re-designated its status in 2014 as a bicycle friendly community for the next four years.
+The League is a non-profit organization that works nationally and with local communities, universities, businesses and states to promote bicycling for recreation and fitness as well as a mode of transportation for routine day to day trips.
 Designation as a Bicycle Friendly Community is awarded based on an assessment of local actions including development of on and off street bicycle facilities as well as local programs and services that support safe and convenient bicycle travel.
-Reviewers were impressed with the progress that has been made in Rochester in improving conditions for bicycling as noted in their feedback (185 KB) on the BFC application submitted by Rochester.
+Reviewers were impressed with the progress that has been made in Rochester in improving conditions for bicycling as noted in their feedback (185 KB) and Report Card (56 BK) on the BFC application submitted by Rochester.
 They were pleased to see the current efforts, the future potential and commitment to make Rochester a great place for bicyclists which can be seen in the growing number of cyclists.
-Among the factors the reviewers highlighted included the extensive shared-use path system, the great group of dedicated cyclists and the efforts of major employers like Mayo Clinic and IBM to accommodate and encourage employees who bicycle.
-Adoption and implementation of recommendations in the Downtown Bicycle Study and Downtown Rochester Master Plan and preparation of the Rochester-Olmsted Bicycle Master Plan will enhance the prospects of Rochester achieving Silver or Gold level status when the city is next eligible for review in 2014.
+Among the factors the reviewers highlighted included:

 Walk Friendly Rochester 2012